What is SmugMug?

 Ease of Use

 Ease of use is everything nowadays, and that makes perfect sense.
-As I’ve discussed, SmugMug is really use to use.
+As I’ve discussed, SmugMug is really using to use.

 What did I mean by that?